-Execute the following to generate the new network config file, where replacing FILE*.yaml with your ingress file or deprecated route rule files.
+Execute the following to generate the new network configuration file, where replacing FILE*.yaml with your ingress file or deprecated route rule files.
 Tip: Make sure to feed all the files using

 -ffor one or more deployments.

-$ istioctl experimental convert-networking-config -f FILE1.yaml -f FILE2.yaml -f FILE3.yaml > UPDATED_NETWORK_CONFIG.yaml
+$ istioctl experimental convert-networking-configuration-f FILE1.yaml -f FILE2.yaml -f FILE3.yaml > UPDATED_NETWORK_CONFIG.yaml

 UPDATED_NETWORK_CONFIG.yamlto update all namespace references to your desired namespace.
 There is a known issue with the